cahna/luminary/README.md

 Luminary will try to use the class name for the link.
 If an anonymous class is created with no title, then a generic title will be shown.

+## Other Notes ##

+* When `luminary.capture_routes @` is invoked within a `@before_filter()`, @\_luminary is created as a namespace to cache things throughout request processing.
+Currently, `luminary.panels.db` is the only panel to take advantage of this because it holds the captured queries for the request.
+It can be debated whether this is a good practice, or if this technically violates the standard Lua practice of never polluting a higher-level namespace.
+I don't find this to be a problem since I want to have minimal configuration as a feature, and because the request, `@`, is given as an argument (plus I'm documenting this behavior).
+This will remain until a better idea comes along.

 ## License ##

 Copyright (C) 2014 Conor Heine